bifromqio/bifromq-docs/website/docs/06_plugin/5_plugin_practice.md

 **Important Note**: The archetype version should be 3.2.0 or higher as the archetype is compatible starting from version 3.2.0.
 Ensure that `<BIFROMQ_VERSION>` is set accordingly.

+In addition to the foundational code framework for plugin development, the generated BifroMQ plugin project also includes the following features:

+* PluginContext: Defines the plugin context to facilitate the transfer of necessary runtime information.
+* Configuration File: Uses a standalone config.yaml file for plugin configuration.
+* Logging Configuration: Uses a standalone logback.xml file for plugin logging configuration.

 ## Remote Debugging with BifroMQ